 - Climbing on step stools or ladders

-- Get on their hands and knees
+- Get down on their hands and knees

 - Overexerting themselves with long tasks

-Rocky Mountain Home Watch has a great program that can help elderly couples, widows, or single people stay in their homes as long as possible.
+Rocky Mountain Home Watch has a great program that can help elderly couples, widows, and single seniors stay in their homes as long as possible.
 If you are a child of an aging parent that has limited time or lives far away, our "Aging at Home" program can help.
 We can manage some of the tasks that create risk, so that you can spend less time doing and worrying and have more quality time with your loved one.

 Choose from the following non-medical tasks and we can regularly schedule visits to keep your parent(s) from worrying about things that need done and enjoying their home and family.
 Customized to fit your needs, we can do as little or as much as you need.

-- Change furnace filter
+- Change light bulbs and furnace filter

 - Add water softener salt